denhamparry/talks/2019/06/blueconf/contributingwithnocode/TALK.md

 ^
 As for conference tickets when speaking at conferences.
+We've manaegd to get a few now.
+Diversity scolarship.
+Does anyone know someone who deserves one?
+Its theres.

 ---

 # Book Club

 ^
-Contact authors and ask if they'll jump on a hangout
+Contact authors and ask if they'll jump on a hangout.

 ---

 # Tech Amnesty

 ^
-Donating games consoles to local hospitals
+Donating games consoles to local hospitals.

 ---

 # [fit] Meetup of Meetups

 ^
-Arranging with other local tech meetups
+Arranging with other local tech meetups.
-Sharing knowledge
+Sharing knowledge.
-Running joint meetups
+Running joint meetups.

 ---